I frequently receive requests for help from people who have been swindled out of large sums of cash by people they met on the Internet.

 I received another of those sad requests just last night, and this one upset me even more than usual…

 A friend emailed me asking for help on behalf of her sister.
 A while back her sister began talking to a man she had met online.
-He claimed to be a pilot helping to fly evacuees out of Afghanistan.
+He claimed to be an American soldier stationed overseas.

 Long story short, they talked back and forth and she ended up falling in love with him.
 He asked her to marry him and she agreed.